andrelbd1/useful-commands-code/jupyter_notebook.md

 a??
 ````

-- normal git command inside Ipython.
+- Normal git command inside Ipython.
 Most of the Unix commands can be used this way
 ````bash
 !git
 !ls -la